 Masturbation, when performed so compulsively, becomes a psychological defense: The defense’s unconscious contention is, “I’m not emotionally attached to experiencing myself through inner passivity and the sense of self-alienation it produces.
 Look at how connected to myself I feel when I masturbate.
 This is what I want—to feel connected!”
 This defense covers up inner truth, namely that he does in large measure identify with himself through the misery of inner passivity.

 The young man mentioned that he had urges to “come out to my family (Dad in particular) that I am gay and it confuses me.”
 Earlier, his father had been angry and upset when his daughter came out as a lesbian and “he ripped off my sister’s homosexual rainbow stickers she had on her car . . .”
 This young man’s urge to “come out” to the family may be related to his unconscious willingness to experience disapproval and condemnation.
 His inner conflict consists of his conscious desire to be accepted and loved versus his unconscious entanglement, based on his childhood history, in the feeling of being a disappointment to himself while also feeling criticized and condemned by others.
-Through inner passivity, he is receptive to inner condemnation.
-Hence, unconsciously, he is tempted to act out with others the experience of being berated.
+Through inner passivity, he is receptive to inner condemnation, in the form of self-aggression arising from his inner critic.
+Hence, unconsciously, he externalizes the inner dynamic and then acts out with others the experience of being berated.

 He also mentioned that, as a young teenager, “I began to develop certain mental rituals I would play out in my head everyday.
 They would go something like this: ‘If I don’t step on any cracks my family will be safe.
 If I do they will be harmed.
 Or: If I can sink this basket today, all will go well; if I don’t, it will go wrong.’”
 This behavior represents a claim to power which is a defense against inner passivity.
 The young man is desperate for some sense of power to counter the underlying emotional entanglement in weakness and helplessness.